 You can check your request for your own credit report to check your credit score.
 Checking your own credit report does NOT hurt your credit score.
 When you check your own credit report you are making what is called a ‘soft’ inquiry.
 If you or a lender just checks your credit report it’s called a ‘soft’ inquiry.

 Lenders or potential business partners that you may do business with can pay to have a credit report run for you.
 When an inquiry is made in response to an application you’ve filed then the inquiry is called a ‘hard’ inquiry.
 Too many hard inquiries at the same time on your credit report CAN lower your credit score meaning it’s important to mind the number of lenders you are applying to at the same time.

 Bad credit is a reality in business and finances.
 If you have bad credit it can feel as though you’re at the bottom of the credit well without an escape rope.
 The time-tested method for fixing bad credit or recovering from bankruptcy is to make payments, even if it’s the minimum, on time over an extended period of time.

 If you discover fraudulent information on your credit report file a complaint with the Consumer Financial Protection Bureau so that they can contact the credit report agency to resolve the problem with your credit report.

 If you have bad credit or if you have declared bankruptcy it’s important to know you’re not lost in the woods forever.
 There are alternative sources of funding available for business owners saddled with bad credit.
 If you are in such a position explore carefully to find the interest rates that best suit your business and industry.
 Managing your credit score is important in a credit-based economy.
-If you are in a high risk credit processing business than understanding the workings of credit reports is even more vital.
+If you are in a high-risk credit processing business then understanding the workings of credit reports is even more vital.
 Protect yourself, protect your business.
-High risk individuals with regards to credit history are walking on thin ice, as are those who do business with them.
+High-risk individuals with regards to credit history are walking on thin ice, as are those who do business with them.